opensearch-project/data-prepper/data-prepper-plugins/s3-sink/README.md

 - `buffer_type` (Optional) : Records stored temporary before flushing into s3 bucket.
 Possible values are `local_file` and `in_memory`.
 Defaults to `in_memory`.

+## Metrics

+### Counters

+* `s3SinkObjectsSucceeded` - The number of S3 objects that the S3 sink has successfully written to S3.
+* `s3SinkObjectsFailed` - The number of S3 objects that the S3 sink failed to write to S3.
+* `s3SinkObjectsEventsSucceeded` - The number of records that the S3 sink has successfully written to S3.
+* `s3SinkObjectsEventsFailed` - The number of records that the S3 sink has failed to write to S3.

+### Distribution Summaries

+* `s3SinkObjectSizeBytes` - Measures the distribution of the S3 request's payload size in bytes.

 ## Developer Guide